SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents

 \subsubsection{RQ2: Effectiveness of scenario-based test generation}

 Besides testing individual endpoints, a key feature of \tool is extracting test scenarios and converting them into Java tests.
-First, \tool employs an LLM to generate a brief summary of each endpoint's behavior.
-We use the ODG to extract and convert application use cases into Java tests.
-To assess their quality, we evaluate the number, length, endpoint class diversity, and good-path versus bad-path distribution of scenarios, as shown in Table~\ref{tb:scenario}.
+To assess the quality of extracted test scenarios, we evaluate the number, length, endpoint class diversity, and good-path versus bad-path distribution of scenarios, as shown in Table~\ref{tb:scenario}.
 We classify scenarios as good-path if they result in a 2xx status code, and as bad-path if they result in a 5xx status code.
 On average, the LLM generated 6, 11, 7, 8, 10, 10, and 9 scenarios for PetClinic, DayTrader, JPetStore, Feature-service, RestCountries, Genome-Nexus, and App-X, respectively.
 No scenarios were generated for LanguageTool, which contains only one valid endpoint.
-Most LLM-generated scenarios span multiple endpoints, with larger models like o1 generally producing longer sequences—observed in 6 of the 7 applications.
-Notably, 42.6\% of scenarios span multiple endpoint classes, underscoring the need for more than isolated endpoint testing.
-As an example, a scenario generated by o1 for Feature-service begins with adding a new product (\smalltt{Laptop}), followed by features (\smalltt{TouchScreen}, \smalltt{Stylus}), setting constraints, and adding multiple configurations.
-The complete code for this scenario is provided in the supplementary material~\cite{supplementary}.
+Most LLM-generated scenarios span multiple endpoints, with larger models like GPT-o1 generally producing longer sequences—observed in six of the seven applications.
+Notably, 42.6\% of scenarios span multiple endpoint classes, underscoring the need for more than just isolated endpoint testing.
+To illustrate, the following example shows a complex scenario generated by GPT-o1 for Feature-service---the scenario begins by adding a new product (\smalltt{Laptop}), followed by adding features (\smalltt{TouchScreen}, \smalltt{Stylus}), setting constraints, and adding multiple configurations.
+The complete code for this scenario is available in the supplementary material~\cite{supplementary}.

-\begin{findingbox}{3} {Larger models tend to focus on more complex scenarios in an application, generating scenarios with longer sequence.} \end{findingbox}
+\begin{findingbox}{3} {Larger models tend to focus on more complex scenarios in an application, generating scenarios with longer sequences.} \end{findingbox}